-47. Appointees to the appointments and remuneration committee - or of the appointments committee and the remuneration committee, if separately constituted - should have the right balance of knowledge, skills and experience for the functions they are called on to discharge and that the majority of their members should be independent directors.

-48. Large cap companies should operate separately constituted appointment and remuneration committees.

-Compliant [ ] Explain [ X ] Not applicable [ ]

-The Company has a single committee with powers encompassing matters related to appointments and remuneration.
-Given that the members of this committee has been chosen from among the Company's directors, taking into account their knowledge, skills and experience that are appropriate to the committee's duties and in respect of the appointments and remuneration areas, the Company considers that if the committees were separate, their membership would probably overlap, thus unnecessarily increasing the expenditure for the Company.

-Moreover, the Committee currently has full operational capacity to assume both functions without there being any circumstances that would prevent them from being performed correctly and, therefore, the existence of a single committee is neither detrimental to nor limits the exercise of the functions relating to appointments and remuneration attributed by law to specialised supervisory committees.
-If this situation changes in the future or if there are is any reason to do so, the Board of Directors would assess whether two separate committees need to be formed.

-49. The appointments committee should consult with the Company's chairman and chief executive, especially on matters relating to executive directors.

-When there are vacancies on the board, any director may approach the appointments committee to propose candidates that it might consider suitable.

-- 50. The remuneration committee should operate independently and have the following functions in addition to those assigned by law: - a) Propose to the board the standard conditions for senior executive contracts. - b) Monitor compliance with the remuneration policy set by the Company. - c) Periodically review the remuneration policy for directors and senior executives, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other directors and senior executives in the Company. - d) Ensure that conflicts of interest do not undermine the independence of any external advice the committee engages. - e) Verify the information on the remuneration of the directors and senior executives contained in the various corporate documents, including the annual report on directors' remuneration.
+47. comm ntees to the appointments and remuneration committee - or of the appointments committee and the remunerati nittee, if separately constituted - should have the right balance of knowledge, skills and experience for the function are called on to discharge and that the majority of their members should be independent directors.
+Compliant [ X ] Partially compliant [ ] Explain [ ] 48.
+Large cap companies should operate separately constituted appointment and remuneration committees.
+Compliant [ ] Explain [ X ] Not applicable [ ] commit commit tee has b tee's duti is a single committee with powers encompassing matters related to appointments and remuneration.
+Given that the members of this seen chosen from among the Company's directors, taking into account their knowledge, skills and experience that are appropriate to the ies and in respect of the appointments and remuneration areas, the Company considers that if the committees were separate, their uld probably overlap, thus unnecessarily increasing the expenditure for the Company. from be eing perfo tments an committee currently has full operational capacity to assume both functions without there being any circumstances that would prevent them brimed correctly and, therefore, the existence of a single committee is neither detrimental to nor limits the exercise of the functions relating to add remuneration attributed by law to specialised supervisory committees.
+If this situation changes in the future or if there are is any reason to of Directors would assess whether two separate committees need to be formed.
+49. ppointments committee should consult with the Company's chairman and chief executive, especially on matters ng to executive directors. there are vacancies on the board, any director may approach the appointments committee to propose candidates ht consider suitable. that Compliant [ X ] Partially compliant [ ] Explain [ ] 50.
+The re emuneration committee should operate independently and have the following functions in addition to those assign v: ıed a) Propose to the board the standard conditions for senior executive contracts. b) Monitor compliance with the remuneration policy set by the Company. c) Periodically review the remuneration policy for directors and senior executives, including share-based remunerate systems and their application, and ensure that their individual compensation is proportionate to the amounts particle of the directors and senior executives in the Company. d) Ensure that conflicts of interest do not undermine the independence of any external advice the committee engage ges. e) Verify the information on the remuneration of the directors and senior executives contained in the various corpo rate documents, including the annual report on directors' remuneration.